 Nowadays, best product page designs include a short demo video showing how a product looks and operates in real life.
 This creates an in-store shopping experience and builds customer confidence.
 Additionally, having a video on your product page can help you rank higher in search results.
 Google prioritizes webpages with videos as users are more likely to click on the listing that shows a video thumbnail.

-When talking about e-commerce product page design with demo videos, we can’t pass by ASOS.
+When talking about ecommerce product page design with demo videos, we can’t pass by ASOS.

 best product page design ASOS